crainte/devops_homework/NOTES.md

 outside resources besides terraform registry docs: https://registry.terraform.io/providers/hashicorp/aws/latest/docs

+All terraform is located in the aws folder

 # Task 3
 I just rsync'd the folder over before locking the instance down.
 This is not ideal at all.
 I didn't see any obvious mechanism to send the deployment over.